Mick Keelty: Policing career

 Keelty joined the Australian Capital Territory Police in 1974, which was subsequently merged with the Commonwealth Police in 1979, to create the Australian Federal Police (AFP).
 He became an Assistant Commissioner of the AFP in 1995 and Deputy Commissioner in 1998.
 Keelty was appointed Commissioner of Police of the Australian Federal Police on 2 April 2001 for an initial term of five years.
 He was the first Commissioner appointed from the ranks of the AFP.

 Seconded to the then National Crime Authority, Keelty led the investigation into the then head of the South Australia Police Drug Squad Barry Malcolm Moyse.
-Keelty remained at the NCA and led the investigation into Sydney underworld figure Leonard Arthur McPherson which saw Keelty embroiled into what became known as the Lauer/Pickering affair ultimately leading to the resignation of both the then NSW Police Minister and NSW Commissioner.
+Keelty remained at the NCA and led the investigation into Sydney underworld figure Lenny McPherson which saw Keelty embroiled into what became known as the Lauer/Pickering affair ultimately leading to the resignation of both the then NSW Police Minister and NSW Commissioner.
 The McPherson investigation uncovered significant corruption in the NSW Police partly responsible for initiating the Wood Royal Commission.

 Keelty returned to the AFP and was later taken off line to work with the Commonwealth Attorney General's Department with then barrister now NSW Justice Ian Harrison SC.
 Keelty returned to the AFP and became the Assistant Commissioner Crime which also oversaw an expansion of the AFP's international presence to 26 countries and 32 cities around the world.
 It is in this role that Keelty's international reputation grew as the AFP was drawn into United Nations and transnational crime fighting roles.